skyciv/intro-to-programming-and-api/lessons/06-objects-and-properties/README.md

 ## Using Classes

-For our application, it's most useful for us to learn how to _use_ classes before we learn the ins and outs of creating them.<br>
+For our application, it's most useful for us to learn how to _use_ classes rather than the ins and outs of creating them.<br>
 Nevertheless, we need to see the class definition and instantiation (see 💡 below) to know what's going on.<br>
 Below is a `class` called _force_, with 3 `attributes`, 1 for each component of that force in the 3 DOFs.<br>